Four Sikhs killed in FedEx facility mass shooting in US | Law-Order

 “We have families in our country that are grieving the loss of their family members because of gun violence.
 There is no question that this violence must end.
 And we are thinking of the families that lost their loved ones,” Vice President Kamala Harris told reporters.

+The shooter allegedly turned his weapon on himself before law enforcement arrived at the scene.
+FedEx has confirmed that he was a former employee at the Indianapolis facility.
+No further information was released.

-This is the worst Sikh massacre in the US after the Oak Creek Gurdwara mass shooting in Wisconsin on August 5, 2012, where six members of the community were killed.
+This is the worst Sikh massacre in the US after the Oak Creek Gurdwara mass shooting in Wisconsin on August 5, 2012, where seven members of the community were killed.

 “This should be a wake up call for the entire country, in particular the Sikhs and Asian Americans, against whom there has been a sudden spurt in hate crimes,” Khalsa said.